Best budget camera phones in 2025: the best cheap camera phones right now

 With so many budget camera phones, how do you pick the best one for you?
 The important thing is not to get too distracted by megapixels (MP).
 While a higher MP count can mean sharper images, it's not the whole story.

-Other factors you should also consider include sensor size/ Bigger sensors capture more light, leading to better low-light photos.
+Another factors to consider is sensor size.
+Bigger sensors capture more light, leading to better low-light photos.
 Also a wider aperture (written as f/1.8 or lower) lets in more light, blurring backgrounds and excelling in low-light.
 Then there's image stabilization, which reduces blur caused by shaky hands, especially crucial for low-light and zooming.
 Look for Optical IS (OIS) for the best results.

 Aside from megapixels, check the camera app's functionalities.
 Does it offer features you desire, like portrait mode, night mode, or pro mode for manual controls?